Adeem the Artist- “Run This Town” (Thirty Tigers)

 Dead Horses- “Days Grow Longer” (Vos & Wolff)

 Dead Horses is a superbly talented folk-rock duo that I was fortunate enough to discover thanks in part to my proximity to their home-base of Milwaukee.
 They’ve amassed four studio releases over the past decade and this excellent cut from this year’s Brady Street is wholly representative of the satisfying sounds you’ll enjoy if you seek them out.
-Lead vocalist Sarah Vos has a translucent and warmly inviting voice that feels sort of like an unsanded Natalie Merchant and which is provided with rousing elevation from bandmate Danlel Wolff and the urgent Heartland Rock production that permeates the track.
+Lead vocalist Sarah Vos has a translucent and warmly inviting voice that feels sort of like an unsanded Natalie Merchant and which is provided with rousing elevation from bandmate Daniel Wolff and the urgent Heartland Rock production that permeates the track.

 First Aid Kit- “Out of My Head” (Columbia)